 A professional copywriter for wedding vendors can help you:

-As a wedding planner, you’re super organized and a phenom with details.
+As a wedding planner or bridal consultant, you’re super organized and a phenom with details.
 You know your business inside and out.
 You’re the queen of to-do lists.
 At times, you’ve even created lists of your lists.
 You have a network of contacts for every possible specialty and crisis.
 There’s no problem you can’t solve, no deadline you can’t meet.

 If you’re a wedding photographer, you’re an expert of choreography, skilled at positioning bride, groom and families into eye-pleasing arrangements to create photos that will be treasured for generations.

 Wedding florists, entertainers, caterers and owners of venues — you’re talented professionals who know how to create memorable, once-in-a-lifetime days that your clients will cherish forever.

 But here’s the challenge.
 Today, wedding vendors are plentiful.
 And they’re so easy to find whether through friend referrals, a Google search or social media.
 No matter how amazing are your skills in the wedding industry, you need to actively pursue visibility in the marketplace if you want to maximize your business growth.

 You can be certain that the bride and groom aren’t only talking to you.
 They’re talking with other photographers and bands.
 They’re visiting multiple venues.
 They’re trying on bridal gowns and wedding bands in different stores.
 Shopping around is a big part of planning a wedding.

 So, as a wedding-related business, how important do you think your marketing effort is to your success?
 Visibility is critical.
 You need to be where your prospects are searching.
 And that begins with a quality website.